tarangkaroli/SmallCase-Assignment/README.md

 # SmallCase

-This the assignment project for the SmallCase QA Engineer, based on Selenum webdriver with Python.
+This the automation project on the smallcase, based on Selenum webdriver with Python.

 ## Project Structure
 Here you can find a short description of main directories and it's content